Dayton Juvenile Defense Attorney

 Juveniles can be penalized with the following:

 The biggest difference between adult and juvenile court in Ohio is that a juvenile does not have the right to a jury trial.
 Juvenile judges generally have wide discretionary powers to recommend punishment that is likely to lead to rehabilitation.
-If the crime is a serious one of if this is a repeat offense there may be an amenability hearing in which the juvenile court judge will decide whether a child is to be tried as an adult or in juvenile court.
+If the crime is a serious one, or if this is a repeat offense, there may be an amenability hearing in which the juvenile court judge will decide whether a child is to be tried as an adult or in juvenile court.
 Generally speaking, it is best to have a case tried in juvenile court because the punishment is most likely to be related to rehabilitation.
 In addition, a juvenile can seek expungement of his or her criminal record in the future.

 Due to the seriousness of a juvenile crime, it is essential to take swift legal action.
 Prosecutors won't necessarily exercise leniency toward a juvenile simply because of his or her young age.
-Our reputable law firm will provide you with the information and resources necessary to protect your child's future.
+Our reputable law firm in Dayton will provide you with the information and resources necessary to protect your child's future.